biicode/docs/start/helloworld.rst

 .. code-block:: bash

 	$ bii publish
-	block:     your_user_name/my_pretty_block
+	block:     your_user_name/my_block
 	Introduce tag: STABLE
 	Introduce msg: My first block update
 	...
 	...
-	Successfully published your_user_name/my_pretty_block(your_user_name/master): 0
+	Successfully published your_user_name/my_block(your_user_name/master): 1

-You can see this version published online visiting your biicode user main page, as before.
+As you can see, the version of your block changed from 0 to 1.
+Your can see both versions published online visiting your biicode user main page, as before.

 Update your hellopretty block with the new version of hello
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^